lowsys/reddit_twitter/README.md

 Sample use of Twitter API: https://towardsdatascience.com/searching-for-tweets-with-python-f659144b225f

+Example of use:
-Example of use.
-Find and calculate how fast tweets are shared in subreddit "polska" between the first and fourth December 2021: download_reddit_data('2021, 12, 1', '2021, 12, 4', 'polska')
+Find and calculate how fast tweets are shared in subreddit "polska" between the first and fourth December 2021:

+download_reddit_data('2021, 12, 1', '2021, 12, 4', 'polska')

 calculate_propagation_time('2021-12-1_2021-12-4_polska_dict.csv')